Atypon-OpenSource/manuscripts-track-changes-plugin/README.md

 ## Requirements

-Node schema needs to have { dataTracked: null } attribute declared.
+Node or mark schema needs to have { dataTracked: null } attribute declared.
 Otherwise the node will not be tracked.
+Plugin also expects schema to support marks for highlighting current changes.

 ## Best practices and caveats